-After a tough leg workout this morning, and realizing I didn’t have many good carbohydrate sources for a post-workout meal, I randomly decided to make healthy French toast.
-Then I came to find that it just happened to be National French Toast Day!!
+After a tough leg workout this morning, I realized I didn’t have many good carbohydrate sources for a post-workout meal.
+So I randomly decided to make a healthier, low-sugar, high-protein French toast.
+Then I came to find that it just happened to be National French Toast Day!
 I guess my spirit just knew 😉

 - 1 whole egg + 2 egg whites

 Heat a skillet on medium and spray with coconut oil spray.
 Combine everything except the bread in a bowl and mix until smooth.
 Then, dip bread until fully coated, and flip over and repeat.
 Put in the pan and cook about 1-2 minutes on each side, or until egg is fully cooked and outside is slightly browned and firm.

 Once cooked, top with butter spray or grass fed butter, sugar-free maple syrup, coconut yogurt and warmed berries, or bananas and peanut butter as some yummy options.
 You can also make some extra and store them in the fridge for a day or two and re-warm on the stove.

 This is always a delicious way to start the day – especially after a workout when your body needs those carbs and protein!
 Give it a try and comment with your thoughts.

 Need help with more healthy meal ideas and figuring out what works well for your body?
 Contact me for a nutrition assessment!